Hypoellipticity and Higher Order Gaussian Bounds: Application: Subelliptic PDEs

-\begin{remark} In Theorem \ref{Thm::MaxSub::SubLapalcian::MainThm}, \(\delta_0>0\) is small and depends on \(\Compact\).
+\begin{remark} In Theorem \ref{Thm::SubMainThm::MainThm}, \(\delta_0>0\) is small and depends on \(\Compact\).
 If \(A\) is homogeneous under some dilation structure, then one may instead take \(\delta_0=\infty\) and prove the estimate for all \(x,y\in \Manifold\) (instead of on compact sets), using the same proof.
 For example, this is how the main result of Hebisch \cite{HebischSharpPointwiseEstimateForTheKernelsOfTheSemigroupGeneratedBySumsOfEvenPowersOfVectorFieldsOnHomogeneousGroups} is obtained (and our work is based on that paper). \end{remark}

-\begin{remark} In Theorem \ref{Thm::MaxSub::SubLapalcian::MainThm}, many of the constants depend on the compact set \(\Compact\).
-This is because our qualitative assumptions automatically hold uniformly on compact sets.
-If one were to instead use quantitative assumptions which were uniform over \(\Manifold\), then one could replace \(\Compact\) with \(\Manifold\) throughout Theorem \ref{Thm::MaxSub::SubLapalcian::MainThm} with the same proof. \end{remark}
+\begin{remark} In Theorem \ref{Thm::SubMainThm::MainThm}, many of the constants depend on the compact set \(\Compact\).
+This is because many qualitative properties automatically hold uniformly on compact sets.
+If one were to instead use appropriate quantitative assumptions which were uniform over \(\Manifold\), then one could replace \(\Compact\) with \(\Manifold\) throughout Theorem \ref{Thm::SubMainThm::MainThm} with the same proof. \end{remark}

 \begin{remark} One can replace